nucypher/taco-web/website/docs/Revocation.md

 :::caution

 Revocation is under active development and is not currently considered stable.
-If you need Revocation immidiately, we suggest using a [Custom Revocation Contract](#custom-revocation-contract).
+If you need Revocation immediately, we suggest using a [Custom Revocation Contract](#custom-revocation-contract).

 :::

 ## Custom Revocation Contract

 It is possible to implement Revocation using [Conditions](Conditions.md) that rely on a function call to a [Custom Smart Contract](Conditions.md#function-call-of-non-standard-contract).
-This allows the handling of revocation to be decentralised and transparent.
+This allows the handling of revocation to be decentralized and transparent.
 Here is an example of the smart contract (not suitable for production):

 ```js